-A amkerspace gives everone the capabilities to create with many different materials.
-It is the moden day library, where we don't each have to own, but share the equipment.
+A makerspace gives everyone the possibilities to create with many different materials.
+It is the modern day library, where we don't each have to own, but share the equipment.

-We have started with traditional tools that we know and have, like woodworking, sowing, and metalworking.
-And expanded into electronics and 3d technologies, with more tools coming all the time.
+We have started with traditional tools that we know and have, for woodworking, sewing, and metalworking.
+And expanded into electronics and 3D technologies, with more tools coming all the time.

 Currently a unified space is under construction and part of the tools are distributed throughout the house.
 But a lot exists already.

 We have a full woodworking workshop, everything from hand tools to a small sawmill.